September 2020: This chapter has been updated as a result of local review.

 - voluntary agencies.

-This section is relevant to all providers not just those in the CQC inspection regime.
+This chapter is relevant to all providers not just those in the CQC inspection regime.
 The CQC are responsible for inspecting and monitoring providers registered under the Health and Social Care Act 2008.
 It has statutory powers to inspect how well services are performing against the CQC’s Fundamental Standards of quality and safety, and can take proportionate enforcement action to ensure providers improve where there is poor care.

 Safeguarding concerns in this sense relate to patterns of reported abuse or neglect, about one provider, or where a single concern indicates a serious matter that warrants closer inspection under adult safeguarding processes.
 In some instances, safeguarding action may be initiated following a Safeguarding Adult Review (see Safeguarding Adult Reviews), or run in parallel to one.
 The focus of this section is on prevention, in particular actions that might be taken in response to concerns about quality issues, to reduce the risk of escalation to safety and safeguarding issues.
 Finally, this section aims to ensure that people have a voice in influencing how services are delivered and where there are concerns, and how their views and experiences lay at the heart of improvements.